Master of Music

 Throughout your studies, you will develop essential skills needed for a successful career in the industry or further higher education, through collaborations with renowned guest artists, music producers, and industry professionals.

-AIM is ranked #1 in Australia for the Quality of Student Experience in Postgraduate Courses (QILT Survey).
+AIM was ranked #1 in Australia for the Quality of Student Experience in Postgraduate Courses (QILT Survey).

 Course Overview